GettinDatFoShow/cy-report-setup-helper/README.md

 Then in the command line run..

-`node cy-report-tree-generator.js && npm i`
+`npm cy-report-setup-helper && npm i`

 This should...
 - add the needed devDependencies npm packages for mocha, mochawesome, mochawesome-report-generator, npm-run-all, and directory-tree.